-tilities > TH nis screen lets you manage different parameters of the Router and perform certain administrative functions.
-Reset Router Sometimes it may be necessary to Reset or Reboot the router if it begins working improperly.
-Resetting or Rebooting the Router will not delete any of your configuration settings. • Restore Factory Default Using this option will restore all of the settings in the Router to the factory (default) settings.
-It is recommended that you backup your settings before you restore all of the defaults.
-Save/Backup Settings You can save your current configuration by using this feature.
-Saving your configuration vill allow you to restore it later if your settings are lost or changed.
-It is recommended that you backup your current configuration before performing a firmware update.
-Restore Previous Configuration This option will allow you to restore a previously saved configuration.
-Firmware Update From time to time, Belkin may release new versions of the Router's firmware.
-Firmware updates contain feature improvements and fixes to problems that may have existed.
-System Settings The System Settings page is where you can enter a new administrator password, set the time zone, enable remote management and turn on an off the NAT function of the Router.
+This screen lets you manage different parameters of the Router and perform certain administrative functions.

+- Reset Router - Sometimes it may be necessary to Reset or Reboot the router if it begins working improperly.
+Resetting or Rebooting the Router will not delete any of your configuration settings. - Restore Factory Default - Using this option will restore all of the settings in the Router to the factory (default) settings.
+It is recommended that you backup your settings before you restore all of the defaults. - Save/Backup Settings - You can save your current configuration by using this feature.
+Saving your configuration will allow you to restore it later if your settings are lost or changed.
+It is recommended that you backup your current configuration before performing a firmware update. - Restore Previous Configuration - This option will allow you to restore a previously saved configuration. - Firmware Update - From time to time, Belkin may release new versions of the Router's firmware.
+Firmware updates contain feature improvements and fixes to problems that may have existed. - System Setting - The System Settings page is where you can enter a new administrator password, set the time zone, enable remote management and turn on and off the NAT function of the Router.